smarigowda/ML/ml_notes.md

 # Confusion Matrix

+`It is very important to understand what is Confusion Matrix and how it is used.
+Above video is from Stat Quest.
+It clealy explains the use of Confusion Matrix`

 https://www.analyticsvidhya.com/blog/2020/04/confusion-matrix-machine-learning/?utm_source=blog&utm_medium=auc-roc-curve-machine-learning

 https://www.youtube.com/watch?v=Kdsp6soqA7o

-`It is very important to understand what is Confusion Matrix and how it is used.
-Above video is from Stat Quest.
-It clealy explains the use of Confusion Matrix. `

 # Accuracy